 Once you and your child have decided on a frame style, your final decision will be about the lens material you want.
 This will not be a difficult choice, as eye care professionals recommend impact-resistant polycarbonate lenses for children's eyewear.
-(Polycarbonate lenses in full for all members' dependent children.)
+(Davis Vision covers polycarbonate lenses in full for all members' dependent children.)